 The lawsuit came seven months after a campus investigation found merit to Sorrell's claims, saying Choudhry has engaged in a daily pattern of "unwelcome conduct of a sexual nature" that personally and professionally affected the assistant and violated school policy.

-, Choudhry acknowledged some of the behaviors, but said they occurred less frequently than Sorrell claimed.
+According to the report, Choudhry acknowledged some of the behaviors, but said they occurred less frequently than Sorrell claimed.

 At the time, Steele docked Choudhry's pay by 10%, required him to undergo counseling and to apologize to his assistant.
 But he allowed the dean to go on leading the prestigious law school, considered one of the best in the nation.

 After Sorrell filed the lawsuit, the university placed the dean on indefinite leave Wednesday.
 A day later, the school announced he had stepped aside.

 "We believe the dean's resignation is an outcome in the best interests of Berkeley Law and the university as a whole," Dirks and Steele wrote.
 "At the same time we are under no illusion that a resignation could or even should bring this matter and broader, related issues to a close."

 Student leaders said Thursday that they were disgusted by what had happened.